LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/studio/_index.md

     - How many different habitats were mushrooms collected from?
     - How many Mushroom habitats compared to class?
     - How many Mushrooms sorted by class and cap-color?
-    - [Create aliases](https://help.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm) for each letter in the chart from #4 above.
+    - [Create aliases](https://help.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm) for each letter in the chart from the above bullet point.
       - Use the context provided in the dataset for what each letter represents.
       - Explore the “Marks” card to add color or size to chart d based on the chart design you have chosen.
       - Give your chart a new title.